George M. Cohan Theatre

 2 people favorited this theater

-Built for George M. Cohan, the all-around entertainer of the early 20th century, in 1911, this theater, located on Times Square on the corner of Broadway and 43rd Street, was attached to the existing Fitzgerald Building.
+Built for George M. Cohan, the all-around entertainer of the early 20th century, the George M. Cohan’s Theatre was opened on February 13, 1911.
+The theatre, located on Times Square on the corner of Broadway and 43rd Street, was attached to the existing Fitzgerald Building.
 Though the main entrance was off Broadway, the 43rd Street entrance was much larger and more ornate.

 Designed by George Keister, who later went on to design other Broadway houses including the Selwyn Theatre and the Earl Carroll Theatre, the exterior was rather plain, with granite and terra cotta decoration around each entrance, but the interior was much more extravagant, done in Italian Renaissance with two sets of balconies, and murals around the proscenium arch and under the boxes depicted scenes from Cohan’s early stage career and his biggest Broadway hits.
 Murals also lined the long hall connecting the Broadway lobby to the auditorium on 43rd Street, which could seat almost 1,100.